 Care plans clearly identified the level of support that people required and gave staff clear instructions about how to promote independence.
-For example some people's care plans identified they required support when bathing.
-The care plans clearly stated what people were able to manage independently and what support staff would be required to provide.
-Where people were unable to manage tasks independently, staff described how they ensured that people were given choices to enable them to retain some control, for example what activities they liked to participate in.
+For example some people's care plans identified they required support to structure their day with meaningful routine and activity.
+On the day of our inspection we found that care plans were being correctly implemented.